Spacecraft attitude determination and control: Background

 Attitude is part of the description of how an object is placed in the space it occupies.
 Attitude and position fully describe how an object is placed in space.
-(For some applications such as in robotics and computer vision, it is customary to combine position and attitude together into a single description known as Pose.)
+For some applications (e.g., robotics, computer vision), it is customary to combine position and attitude together into a single description known as Pose.
 Attitude can be described using a variety of methods; however, the most common are Rotation matrices, Quaternions, and Euler angles.
 While Euler angles are oftentimes the most straightforward representation to visualize, they can cause problems for highly-maneuverable systems because of a phenomenon known as Gimbal lock.
 A rotation matrix, on the other hand, provides a full description of the attitude at the expense of requiring nine values instead of three.
 The use of a rotation matrix can lead to increased computational expense and they can be more difficult to work with.
 Quaternions offer a decent compromise in that they do not suffer from gimbal lock and only require four values to fully describe the attitude.